jubnzv/qtask/README.md

 cmake --build .
 ```

-This you can install it with `make install`.
+Then you can install it with `make install`.

 ## License